 Ok, one hiking trail, but this is an easy one.
 A short 100% boardwalk loop trail, this is only 1 of 2 completely accessible trails in the park.
 And it’s beautiful.

 That evergreen smell and the massive red cedars make this an essential stop.
 If you’re into camping, one of the park’s main campgrounds is located here.
-But like everywhere else in the park, make your reservations early because it will fill up.
+But like everywhere else in the park, make your vehicle reservations early because it will fill up and the parking lot here is very small making it challenging to get a parking spot, especially during peak season.

 Logan Pass